Overview

-Starting July 1st, 2025, WhatsApp will be moving to a per template message based pricing model and the new pricing will be reflected in the WhatsApp Business API with Twilio.
+Starting July 1st, 2025, WhatsApp moved to a per template message based pricing model.
 This guide explains the changes and what to expect from the WhatsApp Business API with Twilio.
-If you want to learn more about the pricing model prior to July 1st, 2025, please click here.

-Meta will switch to a per template message pricing structure starting from July 1st 2025.
-With this pricing model, charges will be incurred:
+Meta have now switched to a per template message pricing structure.
+With this pricing model, charges are incurred:

 - Per message for each marketing template